LOW BACK EXERCISES

 I suffer with low back pain and feel it pretty much every day.
 I especially have problems if I have been sat down for long periods of time.
 I can feel my low right part of my back getting harder like concrete setting and the pain creeping down through my hips and across through my gluteal muscles and into my low back.

 Therefore, I have to get up and stretch frequently.
 Sometimes if I am out in public and need to stretch I break into some side stretches, hamstring stretches or a forward bend.

 It’s true, I may have had a couple of strange looks from people from time to time, but I don’t care.
 My philosophy is that if you need to stretch you need to stretch and that it is not important to think about what other people think about you.

 My Wing Chun teacher told me that Bruce Lee always to stretch regularly.
 When they used to talk he used to stand there with his leg up on the table stretching out his hamstrings or any other muscle he felt like stretching at the time.
 He understood the importance of flexibility and muscular fitness and was not ashamed to stretch when he needed to.

 80% of the population are experiencing issues with low back pain and this issue is causing huge problems within our society.
-I really think that it’s time we start becoming more pro-active with our health and fitness and get stretcH more frequently.
+I really think that it’s time we start becoming more pro-active with our health and fitness and stretch more frequently.

 A study on lorry drivers that suffered from chronic low back pain were divided into three groups.
 Group A were allowed to stretch and have rest stops, group B only rest breaks and the last group was for reference.
 Pain severity was recorded at the beginning of the test and then after a 6 and 12-week period.

 The study concluded that group A had a significant reduction in pain than the other two groups.
 This goes to show that stretching will help decrease pain and discomfort over a long period of time.